-Maggie Wong is an artist working with expanded forms of sculpture and museology.
-She has a dedicated inquiry and a fondness for object relations, playing with a grammar of arrangement, and tenderly tantalizing work.
-She received a BA from Sarah Lawrence College and is currently seeking her Master of Fine Arts degree though the School of the Art Institute of Chicago Low- Residency MFA program.
-Additionally, she currently is a Museum Educator Graduate Scholar at the Art Institute of Chicago.
-She is from Oakland, CA and now based in Chicago, IL.
+Maggie Wong has a dedicated inquiry and a fondness for object relations, playing with a grammar of arrangement, and tenderly tantalizing work.
+She received a BA from Sarah Lawrence College and is currently seeking her Master of Fine Arts degree through the School of the Art Institute of Chicago Low- Residency MFA program, and based in Chicago, IL.

 Extended artist statement: